XDFrost/XDFrost/README.md

 ## I'm a Blockchain Enthusiast and also interested in Data Science!

 - 🔭 I build projects in my free time.
-- 🌱 I’m currently a college student.
+- 🌱 I’m currently learning Deep Learning.
 - ⚡ I'm looking for some collaboration as well as open-source projects.